-The inaugural series of the Peter G. Peterson Foundation Economic Forum will explore the significant impact and policy implications of the COVID-19 pandemic.
+The inaugural series of the Peter G. Peterson Foundation Economic Forum explored the significant impact and policy implications of the COVID-19 pandemic.
 As lawmakers enact major programs to address the devastating damage to our health, economy and society, many critical questions remain about the path forward.
-This Forum series will host conversations that explore lessons learned thus far, ideas for when and how we can safely reopen the economy, and how effective fiscal policy can both aid recovery and prepare us better for the next unforeseen crisis.
+This Forum series featured conversations that explored lessons learned thus far, ideas for when and how we can safely reopen the economy, and how effective fiscal policy can both aid recovery and prepare us better for the next unforeseen crisis.

 Sign up for our email newsletter for updates about future events in this series.

 Restoring Our Economy Post-Pandemic — Session I